litterat/litterat-pep/README.md

 The library is currently under heavy development so expect some rough edges.
 Things still to do include:

- * Tuples - Write complete handling for POJO and use PepData annotation.
- * Atoms - Implement atom handling
- * Arrays - Write plan and implement functions for arrays.
  * Reference - Re-write reference documentation.
  * Versioning - A single target class may have multiple versions and may require multiple project/embed functions.
  * Collections - Collections (List,Map,Set,etc) will likely require some special handling to make them perform well.